benjiDupuis/heavy_tails_generalization/README.md

-experiments with sigma as a scaling factor started the 2023/12/26 experiments with robust mean estimation started the 2023/12/29 Best linear experiment so far: 12_29_14_33
+experiments with sigma as a scaling factor started the 2023/12/26 experiments with robust mean estimation started the 2023/12/29 Best linear experiment so far: 12_29_14_33 experiments with several seeds estimation started the 2023/12/29

 best exp so far: 12-12-16-09-31